pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 While processing workloads with large SBOM, the Cartographer Convention controller manager pod can fail with the status `CrashLoopBackOff` or `OOMKilled`.

 To work around this problem you can increase the memory limit to `512Mi` to fix the pod crash.
-For information about how to increase the memory limit, see [Troubleshoot Cartographer Conventions](../docs-tap/cartographer-conventions/troubleshooting.hbs.md).

 For example: